 We can look to Aristotle’s eudaimonia as perhaps the earliest rendering of this pastoral aim of schooling: ‘the condition of human flourishing or of living well’.
 This is desirable as an end in itself, and schooling is a complex set of processes which should have this as their ultimate goal.
 We should realise the pastoral purpose of schooling, letting the machine serve Athena – seeking to set our students on the path to wisdom, for there lies flourishing.

 This is not to diminish or sideline the academic.
 We must also have high academic expectations, rigour, strong pedagogy, and a knowledge-rich curriculum in order to achieve the pastoral aim of schooling.
 It is worth noting that the biggest experiment in social science was conducted in the field of education.
 The unfortunately named ‘Project Follow Through’ sought to test a range of interventions against three main measures: academic outcomes, problem-solving ability and self-esteem.
 The interventions aimed to improve one or more of these measures.
 In general, the interventions that aimed to improve academic scores did so.
 No surprises there.
 But there were two outcomes that are perhaps somewhat more surprising.
 Firstly, the interventions that aimed to improve academic outcomes also had a positive impact on measures of self-esteem.
 Secondly, interventions aimed at improving self-esteem either had no impact on that measure or, worryingly, a detrimental effect.
-The most resounding results were for Englemann’s A method of instruction in which concepts or skills are taught using explicit teaching techniques, such as demonstrations or lectures, and are practised until fully understood by each student – a shamelessly academic intervention which had huge impacts on all three measures: academic, problem-solving and self-esteem (NIDI, n.d.).
+The most resounding results were for Englemann’s Direct Instruction – a shamelessly academic intervention which had huge impacts on all three measures: academic, problem-solving and self-esteem (NIDI, n.d.).
 These results highlight the importance of high academic success for self-esteem – a key element of wellbeing.
 The upshot of this is that if we want our students to grow into confident, well-rounded adults and to have agency, then we need to ensure that we help them to experience academic success.
 Here we see the pastoral imperative for the academic.